dehghani735/SpringInAction/src/main/java/com/mdt/ocp/note.md

 - The findAny() and findFirst() methods return an element of the stream unless the stream is empty.
 - If the stream is empty, they return an empty Optional.
-- This is the first method you’ve seen that works with an infinite stream.
+- This is the first method you’ve seen that works with an **infinite stream**.
 - These methods are **terminal operations** but **not reductions**.
 The reason is that they sometimes return without processing **all of the elements**.
 This means that they **return a value based on the stream** but do **not reduce the entire stream into one value**.

 ```java